jango707/Semantic-html/README.md

 - list style properties (MINDBLOWN) `list-style-type: "❤️";`

 -`dd { /* TRouBLe */ margin: 0 0 0 0; }`

+- use `a:any-link { } ` to style all variants of links

+- use `a.classname` to specify all a tags with that classname

+- `::first-line` is a thing

 ## Resources